-- 179. The Master Classification Database (MCD) is a bibliographic database storing all bibliographic data elements (including IPC symbols) of patent documents at their various publication levels.
+- 179. The Master Classification Database (MCD) is a bibliographic database storing all bibliographic data elements (including such as IPC symbols, applicant and inventor names, titles, abstracts and priorities for family information) of patent documents at their various publication levels.
 The database stores in principle all collections as far as made available for inclusion in the MCD.
 The database also contains family information. - 180.
-During the reform of the IPC this database was selected for the storage of the allotted IPC symbols as well as for the updating of these symbols after revision of the schemes for both the core and advanced levels.
-The documents included in the MCD are classified according to the current version of the core level of the IPC and the continuously updated advanced level.
+During the reform of the IPC this database was selected established for the storage of the allotted IPC symbols alotted to patent documents as well as for the management of the updating of these symbols after each revision of the schemes for both the core and advanced levels IPC.
+The documents included in the MCD are classified according to the current version in force of the core level of the IPC and the continuously updated advanced level.
 This means that patent searches can be conducted using only the current version of the Classification and eliminates the need to rely on superseded IPC editions.
-During revision of the schemes, the work distribution for offices participating in the reclassification of relevant files is done using the database. - 181.
-The MCD is a management database but access to the data is possible in different ways.
-Copies of the database can be provided for retrieval purposes and indirect access is also possible via the Internet sites of WIPO and intellectual property offices and via commercial hosts. - 182.
+During revision of the schemes, the work distribution for offices participating in the reclassification of relevant files is done using the database.
+The principles of the of the operation of the MCD are explained in the "Concept of Operations (CONOPS)" which is available on the IPC website. - 181.
+The MCD is a management database but access to the data is possible in different waysto which public access is not possible.
+Copies of the database can be provided for updating the content of other databases; retrieval purposes and indirect access is also therefore possible via databases incorporating MCD data via the Internet sites of WIPO and other intellectual property offices and via commercial hosts. - 182.
 The MCD facilitates searches using different data elements such as IPC symbols, applicant and inventor names, titles, abstracts and priorities for family information.